Henry Chapman Mercer: Career

-Henry Mercer was born in Doylestown, Pennsylvania on June 24, 1856.
-Mercer first traveled to Europe in 1870.
+Mercer first traveled to Europe in 1870 with his aunt.
 He attended Harvard University between 1875 and 1879, obtaining a liberal arts degree.
 Mercer went on to study law at the University of Pennsylvania Law School between 1880 and 1881, and he read law with the firm of Freedley and Hollingsworth.
 The same year he began studying at the University of Pennsylvania, he became a founding member of the Bucks County Historical Society.

 Mercer, however, never practiced law; he was admitted to the Philadelphia County Bar on November 9, 1881, but departed for Europe the same month.
 From 1881 to 1889, he traveled extensively through France and Germany.

 The University of Pennsylvania Museum appointed Mercer as the Curator of American and Prehistoric Archaeology in the early 1890s.
 He was elected to the American Philosophical Society in 1895.
 Leaving his position with the Museum in the late 1890s, Mercer devoted himself to finding old American artifacts and learning about German pottery.
 Mercer believed that American society was being destroyed by industrialism, which inspired his search for American artifacts.
 Mercer founded Moravian Pottery and Tile Works in 1898 after apprenticing himself to a Pennsylvania German potter.
 He was also influenced by the American Arts and Crafts Movement.